sogofunmi/Machine-Learning-Portfolio/README.md

 This is a collection of data science and machine learning projects I completed for self-learning purposes.
 Presented in the form of iPython Notebooks
 ## Contents
   - ### Machine Learning
-      - Walmart Sales Forecasting: A model to predict the sales of all Walmart stores using various statistical analysis tools.
+      - Walmart Sales Forecasting: A model to predict the sales of all Walmart stores using various statistical analytic methods.
+Identified the weekly sales of Walmart stores.
   - ### Deep Learning
-      - Image Caption Generator
+      - Image Caption Generator: Designing and implementing a pre-trained CNN model which extracts image features and feeding these features into the LSTM in order to effectively caption the images.
-      - Music Genre Classification System
+      - Music Genre Classification System: Creating a system that can classify 30-second music samples under 10 different genres.